brown-band/website/pages/scripts/1965-1966/fall/colgate.md

 :sd[Band runs out into $]

-with a <u>Gleem</u> in its eye, the A & E committee of the university saluted parents webkind by guaranteeing—that in one area at least—Brown will be first in the ivy league.
-The Band voices the cry of all parents: “Help”
+with a <u>Gleem</u> in its eye, the A & E committee of the university saluted parents weekend by guaranteeing—that in one area at least—Brown will be first in the ivy league.
+The Band voices the cry of all parents: “Help”.

 :sd[Band plays “help”.]\
 :sd[Band forms horizontal line; prepares to remove hats.]